FLYIH/Compai/README.md

 #### 3. Speaker Style Analysis:

 - Analyzes the speaker's writing style, tone, and emoji usage to personalize responses.
-#### 4. Generate Response:
+#### 4. Context Retrieval with ChromaDB
+- When a user sends a message, the system retrieves similar past conversations using vector embeddings.
+- It dynamically combines:

-- Uses RAG technique to retrieve relevant context from ChromaDB.
+    - Retrieved historical context from ChromaDB.
-- Generates an initial answer using Gemini Pro model.
-- Post-processes the answer to match the speaker's style for an emotionally resonant response.
+    - Key-value structured data (e.g., user preferences).
+    - The last five messages stored in short-term memory.
+#### 5. Response Generation
+- Using the Gemini API, the chatbot synthesizes a response that:
+    - Integrates retrieved context.
+    - Matches the user’s communication style.
+    - Feels natural and personalized.
 ---
 ## Installation
 #### 1. Clone the repository: